Elder children education program

 Description

-Our 2-day per week Elder Children Folk Farm class offers an outdoor education setting for children ages 6-9 years old.
-Focused on project-based, experiential, emergent learning, this group dives deep into child-led topics held by elementary educators on Mondays and Tuesdays from 9:00am - 2:00pm.
+Our 4 day per week School Age Homeschool Enrichment program offers an outdoor education setting for children ages 7-9 years old.
+Focused on project- based, experiential, emergent learning, this group dives deep into earth minded and child-led topics held by experienced elementary and outdoor educators, Mondays - Thursdays from 8:45AM - 3:00PM, at the Yellow Barn Farm.

-The Elder Child program is hosted by Yellow Barn Farm.
+The School Age program is hosted by Yellow Barn Farm.

-The first step in our registration process is booking a call with Folk Farm School's Director, Jessica Walters.
+The first step in our registration process is booking a call with Program Director, Michelle Witte.

 Got more questions?